wareya/notes/offtopic/gammakit.md

 ## The basics of gammakit

-Game maker is fundamentally a vaguely-C-like imperative language, despite how little it actually has in common with real C. It has the same basic kind of control flow
+Gammakit is fundamentally a vaguely-C-like imperative language, despite how little it actually has in common with real C. It has the same basic kind of control flow

 ### Types and scope